Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 3.3 Additional data¶

-Potentially rehabilitable soils must meet defined criteria to be converted to LCR2.
+Potentially rehabilitable soils must meet defined criteria to be converted to LCR2 area.
 For example, a land can be located in an area that does not meet the criteria due to geographical parameters or that meets the criteria but is in conflict with another potential use.
 To properly identify potential LCR, beneficiaries provided us with vector layers containing geographical and land use information, so that we could cross-reference them with the results.
 These layers of objects of interest (OBI) include LCR areas already mapped, current and future buildings area, polluted areas and protected areas, for instance.
-The elevation and slope information is extracted from the Switzerland Digital Elevation Model (DEM, approx. 25 m px-1) and the sloping terrain layer respectively.
+In addition, the altitude is extracted from the Swiss digital elevation model (DEM, approx. 25 m px-1) provided as a mosaic by Lukas Martinelli on GitHub and the slope can be downloaded from the webpage of the Federal Office for Agriculture.

 4. Method¶